Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

-Table \ref{tab:agent_vs_clinician_label_count} displays the count of symptom labels for the 24 paired agent and clinician interviews, and Table \ref{tab:sensitivity_specificity} and Figure \ref{fig:diagnostic} summarizes key measures of symptom elicitation from the agent-led interview transcripts.
-When focusing only on symptoms that were clearly present or absent in both the agent and clinician interviews for all paired transcripts (n=24 pairs), overall diagnostic performance showed sensitivity of 80.9\% and specificity of 90.8\% across all paired transcripts (n=24).
-Sequential prompting (n=12) achieved higher sensitivity than full-script prompting (n=12) (86.4\% vs 75.4\%) but comparable specificity (91.7\% vs 90.3\%).
-See Table 2 for details including confidence intervals.
-However, per symptom sensitivity and specificity (19 symptoms with at least five cases that were present or absent in both transcripts) had wide variability due to low sample size for each symptom ranging from 25-100\% and 50-100\% respectively, most with confidence intervals of 40\% or greater.
+Table \ref{tab:agent_vs_clinician_label_count} displays the count of symptom labels for the 25 paired agent and clinician interviews, and Table \ref{tab:sensitivity_specificity} and Figure \ref{fig:diagnostic} summarizes key measures of symptom elicitation from the agent-led interview transcripts.
+Across 25 paired agent-clinician transcripts, agent-led interviews achieved an overall sensitivity of 83.5\% and specificity of 100\% for symptoms labeled as clearly present or absent in the consensus gold standard.
+Sequential prompting (n=11) achieved higher sensitivity than full-script prompting (n=12) (87.6\% vs 78.7\%) with identical specificity.
+However, per symptom analyses were limited by small sample sizes.
+Among 18 symptoms with at least five cases that were present or absent in both transcripts, sensitivity ranged from 40-100\% and most estimates had confidence interval widths exceeding 40\%.